CLIBD: Bridging Vision and Genomics for Biodiversity Monitoring at Scale: Acknowledgement

 \section{Acknowledgement}

 We acknowledge the support of the Government of Canada’s New Frontiers in Research Fund (NFRF) [NFRFT-2020-00073].
 AXC and GWT are also supported by Canada CIFAR AI Chair grants.
 JBH is supported by the Pioneer Centre for AI (DNRF grant number P1).
 This research was enabled in part by support provided by the Digital Research Alliance of Canada (\href{https://alliancecan.ca/}{alliancecan.ca}).
+We also thank Mrinal Goshalia and Kian Hosseinkhani for testing the code, Han-Hung Lee and Yiming Zhang for helpful discussions, and Manolis Savva for proofreading and feedback. \fi

 {

 }